Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

 ### Design pattern

-used design pattern divides project's code into three stages
+used design pattern divides the project's code into three stages

-1. The first Stage is an array of object that carry data for various input fields that there state names have been already declared in form global state as in this example
+1. The first stage is an array of object that carry data for various input fields that there state names have been already declared in form global state as in this example

 ```js
     {